 From the leading history research publisher, ABC-CLIO’s academic database suite supplies the digital resources integral to effective undergraduate reference and research.

 The 14 databases that compose ABC-CLIO’s academic suite span the humanities, from core disciplines like American history to emergent fields of study, including modern genocide and popular culture.
-Each database provides a full range of journal articles, a reference library, and a course companion that integrate for comprehensive coverage of each subject area.
+Each database provides a full range of reference articles, a reference library, and a course companion that integrate for comprehensive coverage of each subject area.

 The massive reference library, searchable at the suite, database, and topic center levels, provides more than 200,000 resources.
 Primary sources in the form of images, text, audio, and more offer student researchers the opportunity for direct critical analysis, while secondary sources such as biographies, timelines, and encyclopedic articles ensure an exceptional depth of coverage.